metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 their defensive coaches continue to find ways to attack the loose threads in the Chargers' pass protection schemes.

 **Los Angeles covers if**
-the new coaches in charge of the offense devise fresh new protection strategies to safeguard Justin Herbert from New England's pass rush.
+the new coaches in charge of the offense devise fresh new protection strategies to safeguard their quarterback from New England's pass rush
+\- OR -
+Justin Herbert and the rest of the offense rack up the yards against a middling New England defense.

+***

+### Jaguars @ Seahawks (-3)

+***